The Canadian Snowbird’s Checklist – Everything You Need to Do Before You Go

 First things first

 • Renting: If you've rented a place for the winter, make sure you reconfirm your booking before you leave and arrange how and when you will pick up the key.
-Stay in touch with your landlord or rental company ahead of time can avoid potential issues.
+Staying in touch with your landlord or rental company ahead of time can help avoid potential issues.
 You can get more tips on snowbird rental accommodations here.

 • Travel insurance: It is essential for every Canadian snowbird to get travel medical insurance.
 While none of us expect to suffer a serious injury or health issue while abroad, it does happen, and the consequences of not having sufficient travel insurance can be catastrophic.
 Ideally, you should take care of this in the late summer or early Fall.
 Make sure you find travel insurance that fits your specific needs and travel plans.
 Learn why it's important to compare travel insurance options before you buy.